shizuka/shizuka-hokora/_posts/2019-04-02-carbon-under-pressure.md

 clouds.
 Stray raindrops splashed off her face, a baptism for the new wolf and her new life.
 The grass in the airfield flooded her snout with an intoxicating aroma.
 A great smile crawled across her face, and she opened her eyes to see the moon smiling back.
-Jewel howled at it, a bright flame in her heart.
+Jewel howled at it, a bright and joyous flame in her heart.

 At last, she turned around, and followed her anthro girlfriend into the plane.